VirgilSecurity/demo-twilio-backend-nodejs/README.md

 Then you need to provide an HTTP endpoint which will return the JWT with the user's identity as a JSON.

 For more details take a look at the [virgilToken.js](api/virgilToken.js) file.

-## Demo Chat

-To see how a client application can interact with Virgil API, take a look at the [`public`](https://github.com/VirgilSecurity/demo-twilio-backend-nodejs/tree/master/public) directory, which contains a simple E3Kit-based chat that uses this demo backend.

 ## License